-Do you ever feel like people are becoming more and more narcissistic?
+Do you know how to spot a narcissist?
+So do you ever feel like people are becoming more and more narcissistic?

 The good news?
 You’re very observant.
 The bad news?
 Your observations are totally correct.